EB-Cyber-Repos/Miami2100/Players/Ryo.md

 - Bazooka
 - Kevlar Vest (2)
 - H.I.V.E - A swarm of AI-controlled nanites in a conveniently grenade-sized package.
 Just give them verbal instructions and let'r rip.
+- Batvision Goggles - Googles that provide echolation-based vision for all of your Daredevil larping needs.

 **STASH**
 - Combat Armor (4)